Effective: 30 September 2022

 18.4 Each Party shall defend, indemnify and hold harmless the other Party and its successors and their respective affiliates, officers, directors and employees against and from all direct claims, actions, demands, damages, liability and expenses including court costs, fines (whether imposed by a court or a regulator) and reasonable legal fees (together, “Claims”) relating to the indemnifying Party’s breaches of data protection laws or its obligations under the DPA.

-19.1 Without affecting any other right or remedy available to it, either Party may terminate this Agreement with immediate effect by giving written notice to the other Party if:
+19.1 Without affecting any other right or remedy available to it, either Party may terminate this Agreement and all Order Forms, in whole or in part, with immediate effect by giving written notice to the other Party if:

 a) the other Party fails to pay any amount due under this Agreement on the due date for payment and remains in default thirty (30) calendar days after being notified in writing to make such payment;